tschikarski/shibboleth/Documentation/Debugging/Index.rst

 Look up the user in the database and check for inconsistencies in the field values.
 You might want to create a local user and compare the Shibboleth user record.

-For frontend users, again make sure there is at least one usergroup assigned.
+For frontend users, again make sure there is at least one user group assigned.

 .. toctree::
     :maxdepth: 2